Stable homotopy groups of spheres: From dimension 0 to 90: How to use this manuscript

 The manuscript is oriented around a series of tables to be found in Chapter \ref{ch:table}.
 In a sense, the rest of the manuscript consists of detailed arguments for establishing each of the computations listed in the tables.
 We have attempted to give references and cross-references within these tables, so that the reader can more easily find the specific arguments pertaining to each computation.

 We have attempted to make the arguments accessible to users who do not intend to read the manuscript in its entirety.
-To some extent, with an understanding of how the manuscript is structured, it is possible to extract information about a particular homotopy class in isolation.
+To some extent, with an understanding of how the manuscript is structured, it is possible to extract information about a particular homotopy class in isolation. \revv{ A secondary goal is to offer a a guide to the computational techniques in use in stable homotopy theory today. }

 We assume that the reader is also referring to the Adams charts in \cite{Isaksen14a} and \cite{Isaksen18}.
-These charts describe the same information as the tables, except in graphical form.
+These charts describe the same information as the tables, except in graphical form. \revv{Especially when there are multiple elements in a single degree, the charts can be somewhat ambiguous.
+In such cases, we encourage readers to use the associated spreadsheets \cite{Isaksen14a}.
+These spreadsheets are more cumbersome than charts, but they are entirely explicit. }

-This manuscript is very much a sequel to \cite{Isaksen14c}.
+The style of this manuscript is very much similar to \cite{Isaksen14c}.
 We will frequently refer to discussions in \cite{Isaksen14c}, rather than repeat that same material here in an essentially redundant way.
 This is especially true for the first parts of Chapters 2, 3, and 4 of \cite{Isaksen14c}, which discuss respectively the general properties of $\Ext$, the May spectral sequence, and Massey products; the Adams spectral sequence and Toda brackets; and hidden extensions.

 Chapter \ref{ch:background} provides some additional miscellaneous background material not already covered in \cite{Isaksen14c}.
 Chapter \ref{ch:AANSS} discusses the nature of the machine-generated data that we rely on.
 In particular, it describes our data on the algebraic Novikov spectral sequence, which is equal to the Adams spectral sequence for the cofiber of $\tau$.
 Chapter \ref{ch:Massey} provides some tools for computing Massey products in $\Ext$, and gives some specific computations.
 Chapter \ref{ch:Adams} carries out a detailed analysis of Adams differentials.
 Chapter \ref{ch:Toda} computes some miscellaneous Toda brackets that are needed for various specific arguments elsewhere.
 Chapter \ref{ch:hidden} methodically studies hidden extensions by $\tau$, $2$, $\eta$, and $\nu$ in the $E_\infty$-page of the $\C$-motivic Adams spectral sequence.
 This chapter also gives some information about other miscellaneous hidden extensions.
 Finally, Chapter \ref{ch:table} includes the tables that summarize the multitude of specific computations that contribute to our study of stable homotopy groups.